Sight Words · India

 Frequently asked questions

-Sight words for Class 1 in India are high-frequency English words that children are expected to recognise instantly without sounding out — words like the, is, are, was, he, she, they, have, said, and come.
-Most CBSE and ICSE Class 1 English textbooks (NCERT Marigold, Oxford Pathways) implicitly teach 50–80 sight words through stories and exercises.
-The Dolch Pre-Primer and Primer lists (about 100 words combined) closely match the sight vocabulary expected by the end of Class 1 in Indian schools.
+Sight words are high-frequency English words children must recognise instantly, without sounding them out: the, is, are, was, he, she, they, have, said, come.
+Most CBSE and ICSE Class 1 textbooks like NCERT Marigold and Oxford Pathways implicitly teach 50–80 of these words through stories and exercises.
+The Dolch Pre-Primer and Primer lists, about 100 words combined, closely match what Indian Class 1 children are expected to know by year's end.

-Phonics and sight words should be taught together, not one before the other.
-Phonics teaches children how to decode unfamiliar words by sounding out letters.
-Sight words teach high-frequency words that appear in almost every sentence but are sometimes irregular (the, said, was) and don't follow phonics rules.
-The National Reading Panel (2000) found that children who learn both simultaneously read more fluently than those who learn only one approach.
-Start phonics with s, a, t, p, i, n while simultaneously teaching the first 10–15 Dolch Pre-Primer sight words.
+Teach phonics and sight words together, not one before the other.
+Phonics helps children decode unfamiliar words by sounding out letters.
+High-frequency sight words like the, said, and was appear in almost every sentence but don't follow phonics rules.
+The National Reading Panel (2000) found children who learn both read more fluently than those taught only one.
+Start phonics with s, a, t, i, p, n, plus the first 10–15 Dolch Pre-Primer sight words.

-By the end of Class 1 (age 6–7), most children in English-medium Indian schools are expected to recognise 75–100 sight words automatically.
-The Dolch Pre-Primer list (40 words) is a reasonable target for mid-Class 1; the full Primer list (52 words) by the end of Class 1.
-Children who know 100+ sight words by end of Class 1 can read simple English storybooks with minimal sounding-out, which is when reading fluency accelerates.
-Daily 10-minute practice — 5 new words introduced, 10 reviewed — is enough to reach 100 words within a school year.
+By the end of Class 1 (age 6–7), children in English-medium Indian schools are expected to recognise 75–100 sight words.
+Target the 40-word Dolch Pre-Primer list by mid-Class 1, then the 52-word Primer list by year's end.
+Knowing 100+ words by then means a child can read simple English storybooks with minimal sounding-out, which is when fluency accelerates.
+Ten daily minutes, five new words plus ten reviewed, reaches 100 words within a school year.

-Dolch words are a list of 220 high-frequency words compiled by Edward Dolch in 1948, divided into five grade levels from Pre-Primer to Grade 3.
-Fry words are a list of 1,000 high-frequency words compiled by Edward Fry in 1957, ordered by frequency of use in English text.
-For Indian children starting to read, the Dolch list is more practical — it is shorter, more manageable, and its grade-level divisions align reasonably well with CBSE Class 1–3 expectations.
-The first 100 Fry words are nearly identical to the Dolch list and either can be used.
+Dolch words are 220 words compiled by Edward Dolch in 1948 across five grade levels, Pre-Primer to Grade 3.
+Fry words are a longer list, 1,000 words compiled by Edward Fry in 1957 and ordered by frequency in English text.
+For Indian children starting to read, Dolch is more practical: shorter, manageable, and its grade divisions align with CBSE Class 1–3.
+The first 100 Fry words are nearly identical to Dolch's, either works.

-For children from Hindi-speaking homes, the most effective sight word technique is pairing each word with a short spoken sentence the child says aloud — not just reading the flashcard silently.
-For example, "said" is taught by reading "She said hello" aloud, not by staring at the card.
-This connects the English word to a spoken context the child can understand and remember.
-Use 5–10 minutes of daily practice with 5 words at a time.
-Review all previous words before introducing new ones.
-Games (Word Snap, Word Hunt in a book) are more effective than repeated drilling.
+For children from Hindi-speaking homes, pair each sight word with a short spoken sentence the child says aloud, not a silently-read flashcard.
+Teach "said" through "She said hello" spoken aloud, not by staring at a card.
+This links the word to spoken context the child can understand and remember.
+Practise 5–10 minutes daily, five words at a time, reviewing earlier words first.
+Games like Word Snap and Word Hunt beat repeated drilling.